 Whether it’s winter or summer Tony has probably been there to shoot it at every angle at sunrise, sunset, midday, or the middle of the night.

 His workshop will leave you wishing you had more hours in the day to pour over the pictures you shot during the often 12- to 14-hours a day shoots.
 Just when you think you have downtime, the Aurora makes an appearance and off you go, chasing the lights.

 From the moment Tony picks you up from your Reykjavik hotel he’s imparting landscape photography theory; composition, light, shadows, contrast, “the magic towel” technique, optimal camera settings.

 He claims the best way to approach landscape photography is to “let the land speak to you.”
-I believe this means not to have any perceived ideas about the scene.
+I believe this means not having any perceived ideas about the scene.
 It’s deep stuff and possibly what makes photography a bit spiritual.

 Chasing the Northern Lights or the Aurora Borealis is Tony’s specialty.
 Follow his lead and you’ll get great images.